+At December 31, 2019, the Company did not have any certificates of deposit.
 At December 31, 2018, the Company had approximately \$27.6 million in certificates of deposit.
 The Company classified \$10.0 million as cash and cash equivalents and classified \$17.6 million of its certificates of deposits as short-term investments as of December 31, 2018.
-At December 31, 2017, the Company had approximately \$40.0 million in certificates of deposit.
-The Company classified \$14.0 million as cash and cash equivalents and classified \$26.0 million of its certificates of deposits as short-term investments as of December 31, 2017.
+The \$17.6 million of certificates of deposits matured in 2019.
 The classification was based upon management's determination that it has the positive intent and ability to hold the securities until their maturity dates, as its investments mature within one year and the underlying cash invested in these securities is not required for current operations.